aws-samples/amazon-redshift-commands-using-aws-glue/README.md

 ```

 ### Run each Statement
-This code will parse each statement using the semicolon (;) as a delimiter.
-In addition, it will replace any parameters in the statement.
+This code will parse and execute each statement using the semicolon (;) as a delimiter.
 ```Python
 for statement in statements.split(';'):
     statement = statement.strip()